THOMASELOVE/431-classes-2023/class18/README.md

 1. There is a [Minute Paper after Class 18](https://bit.ly/431-2023-minute-18), due at noon Wednesday 2023-11-01.
 The link is <https://bit.ly/431-2023-minute-18>.
 2. I posted a slight revision to the Answer Sketch for Lab 5 on Sunday 2023-10-29, to fix a typo in one spot in the answer to Question 9.
 You'll find it in our Shared Drive.
 3. Project A initial checks will be completed on Wednesday 2023-11-01 by 9 AM.
-You will get an email from Dr. Love if we spot an important issue.
+You will get an **email from Dr. Love** if we spot an important issue.
-    - Updates on our review of your projects [will be posted to this link](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/portfolio_status.md) sporadically.
+    - Updates on our review [are posted here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/portfolio_status.md) irregularly.
-    - Ignore the "Assessment" score on Canvas, which will be 1 if we've finished Form 1 for you, or if you've submitted the one-pager for your team.
+    - Ignore the "Assessment" score on Canvas, which is 1 if we've finished Form 1, or if you've submitted the one-pager for your team.
-    - We hope to get you detailed feedback by class time on 2023-11-09.
-That will come **via email and not Canvas**.
+    - We hope to get you detailed feedback **which will come via email, not Canvas** by class time on 2023-11-09.
 5. Remember that we don't have 431 class on Tuesday 2023-11-07 (Election Day) although this is not a CWRU holiday.
     - TA office hours will be held as usual on Election Day.
 6. [Lab 6](https://github.com/THOMASELOVE/431-labs-2023/tree/main) is due at Noon on Thursday 2023-11-09.